Ian-Dzindo01/TheFalconTechTest/README.md

 ```
 python manage.py runserver
 ```
+#### Administrators (professors) are to access the page by following the admin login button on the main Login page.
+#### There they have all the functionalities for editing and deleting both users and administrators.

 ## TODO:
 * Add Docker file.
 * Decide whether to use webpage admins or Django admin functionality.